serbekun/KeyForge/README.md

 - Execute commands from script files
 - Append command output to files
 - Support for multi-line scripts and block commands
+- Save and load variable state to/from files

 ## Usage